Emmotes/ic_spoilers/docs/mehen.md

             "amount_updated_listeners": [
                 "slot_changed"
             ],
-            "condition_description": "Adjacent to Champions with an average base attack cooldown of 5", "index": 6
+            "condition_description": "Adjacent to Champions with an average base attack cooldown of 5 seconds or less", "index": 6
         },
         {